 So here is a brand new video update explaining the lack of new videos on my Vanlife TV YouTube channel this year.
-If you follow me on Instagram, Twitter or Facebook, then you'll already know the reason I haven't been making videos - so for those of you which aren't on social media, here is the reason.
+If you follow me on Instagram, Twitter or Facebook, then you’ll already know the reason I haven’t been making videos.
+For those of you which aren’t on social media, here is the reason.

 It’s because my father passed away earlier this year.
 He was instrumental in helping me build my van, and over the years has taught me everything I know about mechanics, DIY, electrics and engineering.
 To say his passing has left a massive hole in my life is an understatement.

-If you have watched all the van build videos you will have noticed dad pop up on occasions - usually the bits which I didn't trust myself to get right, like cutting the metal to fit the windows haha 🙂 He was there when I needed the help, or when I got frustrated that something wasn't going right, he would calm me down.
-I'm going to miss having him around.
+If you have watched all the van build videos you will have noticed dad pop up on occasions.
+He was usually doing the bits which I didn’t trust myself to get right, like cutting the metal to fit the windows. :) He was there when I needed the help.
+When I got frustrated that something wasn’t going right, he would calm me down.
+I’m going to miss having him around.

 But his lasting legacy is in the van with me every day.
 As I look around the van I remember the brainstorming to come up with a solution to a tricky part of the build, or of having a laugh because I messed something up (the hole in the worktop for the sink for example!).